 For medical questions, we encourage you to review our information with your doctor.

-Aspartame is an artificial sweetener, sold under brand names such as NutraSweet® and Equal®, that has been in use in the United States since the early 1980s.
+Aspartame is an artificial sweetener has been in use in the United States since the early 1980s.
 It is used in many foods and beverages because it is much sweeter than sugar, so much less of it can be used to give the same level of sweetness.

 Aspartame is commonly used as a tabletop sweetener, as a sweetener in prepared foods and beverages, and in recipes that don’t require too much heating (since heat breaks down aspartame).
-It can also be found as a flavoring in some medicines.
+It can also be found as a flavoring in some medicines, chewing gums, and toothpastes.

 In the United States, artificial sweeteners such as aspartame are regulated by the FDA.
 These products must be tested for safety and approved by the FDA before they can be used.
 The FDA also sets an acceptable daily intake (ADI) for each sweetener, which is the maximum amount considered safe to consume each day during a person's lifetime.

-The FDA has set the ADI for aspartame at 50 milligrams per kilogram (mg/kg; 1 kg=2.2 lb) of body weight per day.
+The FDA has set the ADI for aspartame at 50 milligrams per kilogram (1 kg=2.2 lb) of body weight per day (50 mg/kg/day).

-The EFSA, which regulates food additives in the European Union, recommends a slightly lower ADI for aspartame, at 40 mg/kg/day.
+Both JECFA and the EFSA recommend a slightly lower ADI for aspartame, at 40 mg/kg/day.